FSR record 2014/15

 Head 1: Funding body grants

 Sub-head 1a Grants for HE provision (SFC grants for all provision)

 Sub-head 1ai Recurrent - Teaching

 Sub-head 1aii Recurrent - Research

-Sub-head 1aiii Recurrent - Other (including special funding)
+Sub-head 1aiii Recurrent - Other (including non-recurrent special funding)

 Sub-head 1aiv Release of deferred capital grants - Buildings